Templum/govulncheck-action/README.md

 | `skip-upload` _(optional)_       | This flag allows you to skip the sarif upload, it will be instead written to disk as `govulncheck-report.sarif`|

 > :warning: Please be aware that go-version should be a valid tag name for the [golang dockerhub image](https://hub.docker.com/_/golang/tags).

-> :warning: New versions of govulncheck might introduce new report formats, breaking this action.
-Hence the default version is always the last known working version.

 > :lock: Please be aware if the token is not specified it uses `github.token` for more details on that check [those docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)